Age of Wonders: Modding

 The Age of Wonders came with a basic map editing utility "AoWEd", that allows players to create their own scenarios or to edit existing scenarios included in the game.
 Scenario makers (also referred to as 'mapmakers') were able to draw maps with rich stories from their own imaginations, or took inspiration from classic fantasy worlds such as that of Tolkien, Dungeons & Dragons, etc. Many of such carefully crafted scenarios have been touted as being of higher quality than that which came with the game.
 Having scenario makers actively utilising the AoWEd to make new scenarios meant that players were almost never in short supply of new maps to try out and enjoy.
 Custom made scenarios were also often used in multiplayer / PBEM tournaments.
 Thus, the AoWEd was largely responsible for keeping the fans of the game entertained until the release of the sequel, Age of Wonders 2.

 The AoWEd was also used to generate the maps for the free online multiplayer game Battlemaster.
 The first mod released was known as Warlock's Ruleset, after the player who created it.
 The mod changed some in-game costs and added new units and structures.
 Since the accidental release of the developer's editor (known as DevEd), many more mods have been made by the fan community (notably at HeavenGames), including the very popular "Lighthawk's Rules".
 However, there are some aspects of the game that can only be changed by use of a hex editor.

+Development

+AoW was developed using the Delphi programming language (Delphi 4) and later upgraded to Delphi 5 for AoW II.